sungilkim94/Kim-PE-Data/README.md

 hospital_city - string, this is the city of each hospital

+hospital_state - string, this is the state of each hospital

 hospital_address - string, this is the address of each hospital

 hospital_zip - numeric, this is the zip code of each hospital